-- Evening check-in for all students is at 11:00 p.m.
+- Evening check-in for all students is at 11 p.m.
 Students are required to be in their own room or doorway for check-in. - The last evening check-in signifies that the student is checked in for the evening.
-Leaving the dorm area after 11:00 p.m., is a major residential violation. - In-room/lights out on the weekend is at 1:00 a.m.
-Students must be in their own room with the lights out by 1:00 a.m. - Seniors have the privilege of being exempt from lights out restrictions on the weekends only.
-Additionally, seniors may be in their dorm areas until 2:00 a.m.
-After 2:00 a.m., seniors must be in their own rooms.
+Leaving the dorm area after 11 p.m., is a major residential violation. - In-room/lights out on the weekend is at 1 a.m.
+Students must be in their own room with the lights out by 1 a.m.

-A student that returns late to campus after 10:45 p.m. without permission, or is late to 11:00 p.m. check-in, will be assigned a half-day campus restriction the following weekend day.
+A student that returns late to campus after 10:45 p.m. without permission, or is late to 11 p.m. check-in, will be assigned a half-day campus restriction the following weekend day.

 Saturday Check-in.
 All boarding students on campus must sign in on the Saturday Check-in Sheet between the hours of 11:30 a.m. and 6:30 p.m.
 Students off-campus on a pass or engaged in a school-sponsored activity are exempt from this responsibility.
-Students absent from Saturday check-in are assigned an evening work crew.
+Students absent from Saturday check-in are assigned a 7-10.

 Weekend Boundaries.
 On the weekends, the relaxed atmosphere of the campus allows for students to use any supervised area of campus.
 Athletic fields, campus buildings and classrooms may only be used during an approved or faculty-sponsored activity.
 Students must follow proper sign out procedures if hiking in the foothills or exercising on the Thompson Creek Trail.
 After sunset, all activity is limited to the lit, central academic and residential core of the campus, as fields, athletic areas, and non-academic and non-residential buildings are considered out of bounds.
-Residential restrictions remain and boarding students may only be in their assigned dorm.